Hey Arnold!: The Movie: Plot

 Arriving home from being defeated by fifth graders in a basketball game, Arnold Shortman and his best friend Gerald Johanssen learn from butcher Marty Green that Alphonse Perrier du von Scheck, the CEO of real estate company FutureTech Industries (FTI), has announced plans to redevelop the entire neighborhood of Hillwood as a luxurious high-rise shopping mall.
 That night, Helga Pataki finds that her father, Big Bob, is working with FTI to build a new super-sized branch of his beeper store in the proposed mall.

-Arnold hosts "Blockapalooza", a block party, as a demonstration against FTI, but it fails when Scheck's employees steal their permit, and Arnold's grandmother Gertie is arrested for being hostile to the police suppressing the rally, causing the neighbors to lose hope and sell their homes to FTI.
-The neighborhood's fate appears to be sealed until Arnold's grandfather Phil mentions the "Tomato Incident," a major Revolutionary War battle fought in the city which occurred at the site of the Sunset Arms boarding house.
+Arnold hosts a block party called "Blockapalooza" as a demonstration against FTI, but it fails when Scheck's employees steal their permit, and Arnold's grandmother Gertie is arrested for being hostile to the police suppressing the rally, causing the neighbors to lose hope and sell their homes to FTI.
+The neighborhood's fate appears to be sealed until Arnold learns from his grandfather Phil about the "Tomato Incident", a major post-Pig War battle fought in the city which occurred at the site of the Sunset Arms boarding house.
 Arnold realizes that the neighborhood had to have been declared a historic district after the war, effectively ensuring its preservation.
 Arnold and Gerald search throughout the city for the legal document certifying its landmark status, and discover that the document was sold to Scheck, who denies obtaining it.

 As the deadline draws near, Arnold gets a phone call from "Deep Voice", (Note: A reference to "Deep Throat".) someone who reveals that Scheck has the document inside his office safe and is lying about not knowing its whereabouts.
 Arnold and Gerald steal the key to the safe from Big Bob's friend and Scheck's assistant, Nick Vermicelli, who later realizes this, and informs Scheck.
 Meanwhile, Phil and the other residents of Sunset Arms devise a backup plan to stop the bulldozers from destroying the neighborhood, wiring the storm drain tunnels beneath their street with dynamite to intercept FTI's construction equipment.
-Big Bob later joins them after attacking Nick in his apartment when discovering Nick's contract states Scheck will control 51% of his company and consequently swindle him.
+Big Bob later joins them after attacking Vermicelli in his apartment when discovering Vermicelli's contract states Scheck will control 51% of his company and consequently swindle him.